-Fowler (1999) describes a set of changes that can be performed in a objectoriented software system, that is known as code refactoring.
-For instance, add parameter, parametrize method, collapse hierarchy and extract class may lead to change in the contract of the affected class.
+Fowler (1999) describes a set of changes that can be performed in an object-oriented software system, that is known as code refactoring.
+For instance, add parameter, parametrize method, collapse hierarchy, and extract class may lead to change in the contract of the affected class.
 The propagation effects of those types of change are similar to change of parameter list.
 Therefore, for the purpose of simulating the effect of a change propagating throughout the system, a single type of change is sufficient.
-We have chosen the change of parameter list to simulate change propagation.
-Although this is not the only possible change in object-oriented software, it is good enough to represent the change propagation effect.
-Require: M {the method which will be changed initially} Require: visited {a set of classes} Ensure: $p \ge 0$ {the total number of change steps} p = 0;for all class C which uses M do if C is not the class of M then if C contains a method X which uses M then p++if C is not in visited then visited.insert(C); for all method X in C which uses M do p += countSteps(X, visited);end for end if end if else for all method X in C which uses M do p += countSteps(X, visited);end for end if end for return p
+We have chosen the change of

+'''

+Require: i \geq 1 {the number of classes which will be changed initially}

+Ensure: meanStepChange \geq 0 {the mean number of steps}

+visited = empty \{A \text{ set of classes.}\}

+P = \text{empty} \{A \text{ set of methods and its resulting number of change steps} \}

+for all class C do

+for all method M defined in C do

+visited.insert(C);

+result = countStepsMethod (M, visited);

+P.insert(M, result);

+end for

+end for

+for all combination Comb of i methods from distinct classes do

+for all method M of Comb do

+sumStepsComb += P.getSteps(M);

+end for

+totComb++:

+sumSteps += sumStepsComb;

+sumStepsComb = 0;

+end for

+meanStepChange = sumSteps / totComb;

+return meanStepChange

+'''

-Fig. 5 Simulation of Change Propagation - countStepsMethod
+Fig. 4 Simulation of change propagation-meanStepChange